 One of the simplest ways to see what your regular mortgage repayments would be is to use our mortgage repayments calculator.
 You can also use it to check the effect of increasing or decreasing your regular repayments, or making a lump sum repayment at some point during the term of your mortgage.
+And if you’re thinking of refinancing (moving to another lender), this calculator can help you to work out whether it’s a good idea.

 But before you dive in, here’s a quick guide to the information you need to enter and the various ways the calculator could help with important decisions.